 Packet data QoS management

 The TE TEC and WLAN ANC use IETF specification such as IKEv2, EAP-5G, and IPsec for implementation.
-The TE TEC and WLAN ANC should contain the function for NAS signaling, ATSSS and QoS management functions, and should follow the guidance of the 3GPP specifications.
+The TE TEC and WLAN ANC contain the functionality to support NAS signaling, ATSSS and QoS management functions, and can support interworking as defined in the 3GPP specifications.

 In the interworking model, a UE or TE takes the role of the required functional entities and signaling procedures to interwork with 5G core network.
 A UE supports all of the described control and signaling functions.
-A TE should be augmented so that it can support all the control and signaling functions required by the interworking with 5G network.
+A TE can be augmented so that it can support all the control and signaling functions required by the interworking with 5G network.

-As for QoS management, IEEE 802.11 must specify enhancements to its QoS mapping and MAC scheduling that include QoS identification and profiles to guarantee QoS in terms of deterministic packet delay, low PER and data rate.
-The new WLAN interfaces R8 and R9 have been defined to deliver QoS profiles between 5G CN (N3IWF, TNGF) and a WLAN TE to be supported.
+As for QoS management, IEEE Std 802.11 provides many features that may be used to support QoS management.
+While the IEEE Std 802.11 does not specify how a WLAN implementation uses these features to achieve QoS mapping and MAC scheduling, WLAN implementations by various vendors provide some QoS management with QoS identification and profiles to guarantee QoS in terms of deterministic packet delay, low PER and data rate.
+The WLAN interfaces R8 and R9, described in IEEE Std 802.1CF-2019 [18], can provide QoS profiles between 5G CN (N3IWF, TNGF) and a WLAN TE to support QoS management.
+It should be noted that additional features to enhance WLAN QoS performance are currently under development in the IEEE 802.11 Working Group.

-Regarding TSN applications, WLAN domain should consider introducing or enhancing capabilities to achieve timing synchronization required to operate in the TSN domain, and how to implement TSN translation in WLAN TEs interworking with the 3GPP 5G CN.
+Regarding TSN applications, the IEEE 802.11 WG should consider enhancing capabilities that support timing synchronization, to enhance WLAN operation in the TSN domain, and improve WLAN implementations ability to support TSN translation in WLAN TEs interworking with the 3GPP 5G CN.

 References